 The difference between flagella and pili is due to the difference in the properties like structure, origination and functional role.
 Both are the two common types of surface appendages, which aid in locomotion and attachment of the organisms.

-Structure: The structure of flagellum is whip-like whereas the structure of pili is thread or hair-like.
+- Structure: The structure of flagellum appears whip-like, whereas pili appear thread or hair-like.

-Emergence: The emergence of flagella is from the cell-membrane whereas pili emerge out from the cell-wall.
+- Origination: The emergence of flagella is from the cell-membrane, while pili emerge out from the cell-wall.

 Content: Flagella Vs Pili

 |Shape||Whip like and helical in structure||Hair like and non-helical in structure|

 |Thickness||Thicker (15-20 nm in Diameter)||Thinner (3-10 nm in Diameter)|

 |Origin||Flagella originate from the cell membrane||Pili originate from the cell wall|

 |Occurrence||Occur both in gram positive and gram negative bacteria||Occur only in gram negative bacteria|